velocityzen/sweets/docs/Resource.md

 User.prototype.name = 'user';

 User.prototype.unitInit = function (units) {
-    //This is the best way to get access to resource controller this.ctrl = units.require('controller');
+    this.ctrl = units.require('controller');
 };

 User.prototype.get = function (auth, requestData, cb) {
     if(requestData) {
-        //if we have request with email return user profile or 404 error this.ctrl.get(requestData.email, returnHandler("NotFound", "user", cb));
+        //if there is a request with email, return the user profile or 404 error this.ctrl.get(requestData.email, returnHandler("NotFound", "user", cb));
     } else if(!auth) {
-        //if we have empty request and no auth identity return 403 error cb(new Forbidden());
+        //if there is an empty request and no auth identity, return the 403 error cb(new Forbidden());
     } else {
-        //and final if we have empty request but have auth.identity we return authenticated user profile or 400 error if this user doesn't exist this.ctrl.get(auth.identity.email, returnHandler("BadRequest", "user", cb));
+        //finaly, if there is an empty request but there is an auth.identity, return the authenticated user profile or 400 error if that user doesn't exist this.ctrl.get(auth.identity.email, returnHandler("BadRequest", "user", cb));
     }
 };